A unified approach to time consistency of dynamic risk measures and dynamic performance measures in discrete time: Introduction

-Let us briefly recall the concept of strong time consistency of monetary risk measures, which is one of the most recognized forms of time consistency.
-Assume that $\rho_t(X)$ is the value of a dynamic monetary risk measure at time $t\in[0,T]$, that corresponds to the riskiness, at time $t$, of the terminal cashflow $X$, with $X$ being an $\cF_T$-measurable random variable.
-The monetary risk measure is said to be strongly time consistent if for any $t<s\leq T$, and any $\cF_T$-measurable random variables $X,Y$ we have that
+{Following Acciaio and Penner \cite{AcciaioPenner2010}} let us briefly recall the concept of strong time consistency of {dynamic} monetary risk measures,\footnote{A dynamic monetary risk measure is a local, monotone and cash-additive function; see Section~\ref{sec:prelims} for a formal definition.} which is one of the most recognized forms of time consistency.
+Assume that $\rho_t(X)$ is the value of a monetary risk measure at time $t\in[0,T]$, that corresponds to the riskiness, at time $t$, of the terminal cash flow $X$, with $X$ being an $\cF_T$-measurable random variable.
+The {dynamic} monetary risk measure {$\rho=\{\rho_t\}_{0\leq t\leq T}$} is said to be strongly time consistent if for any $t<s\leq T$, and any $\cF_T$-measurable random variables $X,Y$ we have that

-The financial interpretation of strong time consistency is clear -- if $X$ is as risky as $Y$ at some future time $s$, then today, at time $t$, $X$ is also as risky as $Y$.
-One of the main features of the strong time consistency is its connection to dynamic programming principle.
-It is not hard to show that in the $L^{\infty}$ framework, a monetary risk measure is strongly time consistent if and only if
+The financial interpretation of {the} strong time consistency is clear -- if $X$ is as risky as $Y$ at some future time $s$, then today, at time $t$, $X$ is also as risky as $Y$.
+One of the main features of the strong time consistency is its connection to {the} dynamic programming principle.
+It is not hard to show that in the $L^{\infty}$ framework, a {dynamic} monetary risk measure is strongly time consistent if and only if

-All other forms of time consistency for monetary risk measures, such as weak, acceptance consistent, rejection consistent, are tied to this connection as well.
-In \cite{Tutsch2008}, the author proposed a general approach to time consistency for cash-additive risk measures by introducing so called `test sets' or `benchmark sets.'
-Each form of time consistency was associated to a benchmark set of random variables, and larger benchmark sets correspond to stronger forms of time consistency.
+All other forms of time consistency for {dynamic} monetary risk measures, such as weak, acceptance consistent, rejection consistent, are tied to this connection as well.
+In Tutsch \cite{Tutsch2008}, the author proposed a general approach to time consistency for cash-additive risk measures by introducing so called {\it test sets} or {\it benchmark sets}.
+Each form of time consistency was associated to a benchmark set of random variables, and larger benchmark sets corresponded to stronger forms of time consistency.

+For more details on dynamic cash-additive (monetary risk) measures and their time consistency, we refer the reader to a comprehensive survey paper Acciaio and Penner~\cite{AcciaioPenner2010} and the references therein.

+Besides the dynamic risk measures, in this paper we study the dynamic acceptability indices that are also known as dynamic performance measures.\footnote{A dynamic acceptability index is a local, monotone and scale invariant function; see Section~\ref{sec:prelims} for further discussions.} The scale invariance property, which is the distinctive property of dynamic performance measures, makes the study of time consistency in this case more intricate.
+In particular, the recursive property analogous to \eqref{eq:DPP1} or the benchmark sets approach are not appropriate for study of time consistency of scale invariant maps.
+The first study of time consistency of dynamic performance measures is due to Bielecki et al. \cite{BCZ2010}, where the authors elevated the theory of coherent acceptability indices to a dynamic setup in discrete time.
+It was pointed out that none of the forms of time consistency for risk measures is suitable for the acceptability indices.